The Freshman (1990 film): Production

 Bergman got the idea of the film after reading a newspaper article about mobster Vincent Teresa being arrested for smuggling a near-extinct lizard into the United States.
 Brando was cast in 1988, and was paid $3 million base salary.
 Bergman said that "the most fun I ever had" as a filmmaker "was once Marlon [Brando] committed to play the character Jimmy the Toucan...
 Rewriting that [script], knowing Marlon was going to be saying all those lines?
 It was absolutely heaven....
 On one level you're like, I'm going to direct this guy!?
 But at the end of the day you say, well, somebody’s got to direct him, so what the hell, it's going to be me.
 And he was really a pleasure to work with.
 It's not like you’re dealing with George Burns in terms of a comedy god.
 Getting Marlon to do things was sometimes like turning around an aircraft carrier because he had a way he wanted to do it.
 But you could get him there.
 He was terribly respectful and funny."
 Bergman says Matthew Broderick "was very hot at the time.
 He was impossible to get—he was like the hottest thing going!" but he agreed to do the film because of Brando.
 "Once Marlon was in the picture, you could get any actor you want...
 Olivier wanted to be in the movie [instead of Max Schell] but he was too sick."

 Principal photography was scheduled to begin in October 1988, but was delayed eight months to June 1989.
 After shooting exteriors in New York City for three weeks, the production moved to Toronto, Canada, for the remainder of the 11-week shoot.
 Though referred to in the film as a "Komodo Dragon", the lizards supplied for filming were actually Asian water monitors, a slightly smaller relative.
 A tame specimen was used for scenes requiring the actors to interact with it, while the chase sequences used more aggressive lizards.
 The Komodo dragon species is endangered, though not as severely as is described in the film.

 Marlon Brando publicly condemned The Freshman and claimed it would be the "biggest turkey of all time".
 This was because Brando asked for an additional $1 million to compensate him for when filming was extended an extra week.
 The producers initially refused Brando's request and he threatened to badmouth the film in the press.
 The producers continued to refuse and Brando followed through with his threat.
 A day later, the producers acquiesced and agreed to pay him the $1 million; Brando began to publicly praise the film.

+Winona Ryder was originally offered the part of Tina in the film but the offer was later rescinded when the production team took offense to her role in Heathers.